-The proposed project entails the construction of an up to 132kV overhead powerline and associated infrastructure from the Camden 1 solar facility to the nearby Camden Collector substation, which will connect to the Camden Power Station, which will be approximately 5km in length depending on the authorised location of the collector substation.
+The proposed project entails the construction of an up to 132kV Grid connection overhead powerline including associated infrastructure, from the Camden I Wind Facility to the nearby Camden Collector substation (which in turn will connect to the Camden Power Station).
+The proposed overhead powerline will be approximately 3.6km.

 The onsite grid connection substation will consist of high voltage substation yard to allow for multiple (up to) 132kV feeder bays and transformers, control building, telecommunication infrastructure, access roads, etc. The area for the onsite substation will be up to 1.5ha, as well as an additional up to 1.5ha for termination work upgrades required for connection into the common collector and Main Transmission Substation.
-The up to 132kV powerline and substation will have a 500m corridor (250m either side of the centre line, and 250m around the entire perimeter of the proposed substation sites), to allow for micro-siting and avoidance of sensitive features where possible.
+The up to 132kV powerline and substation will have a 500m corridor (250m either side of the centre line and 250m around the entire perimeter of the proposed substation sites), to allow for micro-siting and avoidance of sensitive features where possible.
 This corridor, as opposed to the line routing, is proposed for authorisation.
-This application additionally includes the necessary up to 132kV voltage electrical components required for connection at the Collector Substation (i.e., the termination works).
+This application additionally includes the necessary up to 132kV voltage electrical components required for connection at the Collector Substation

-The proposed project will comprise the following key components, detailed further in the table below:
+The proposed project will comprise the following key components:

-- The grid connection substation (adjacent the IPP substation), consisting of a high voltage substation yard to allow for multiple (up to) 132kV feeder bays and transformers, control building, telecommunication infrastructure, access roads, lighting and fencing. - Construction of an up to 132kV power line (either single or double circuit) between the grid connection substation portion and that of the Camden Collector substation; and - Termination works (up to 1.5ha), comprising the necessary up to 132kV voltage electrical components required for connection at and into the Collector Substation. - Existing or new access and service roads (utilising existing roads where possible, with new roads developed where there are no existing roads to be utilised).
+- The grid connection substation (adjacent the IPP substation), consisting of a high voltage substation yard to allow for multiple (up to) 132kV feeder bays and transformers, control building, telecommunication infrastructure, access roads, lighting and fencing. - Construction of an up to 132kV power line (either single or double circuit) between the grid connection substation portion and that of the Camden Collector substation. - Termination works (up to 1.5ha), comprising the necessary up to 132kV voltage electrical components required for connection at and into the Collector Substation; and - Existing or new access and service roads (utilising existing roads where possible, with new roads developed where there are no existing roads to be utilised).